ahsendoner/C4/README.md

 ## Conclusion

-Subsystem C is a vital part of the FLRTRX, providing the necessary LO signals and control interfaces for both manual and computer-controlled operation.
+This subsystem is a vital part of the FLRTRX, providing the necessary LO signals and control interfaces for both manual and computer-controlled operation.
 By following the specifications outlined in this document, the subsystem can be successfully implemented and integrated into the overall radio system.